 On December 3, 1921 the Texas Hotel (Sanguinet and Staats) formally opened:

 William Monnig, W. C. Stripling, Amon Carter Sr., and other civic leaders had formed the Citizens Hotel Company in 1919 to finance and build a showcase hotel for Fort Worth.
 The price tag was $3 million.

-The hotel originally was to be named for Winfield Scott (the Mexican War hero, not the local capitalist who owned Thistle Hill), but it opened as the “Texas Hotel.”
+The hotel originally was to be named for Winfield Scott, the local capitalist who owned Thistle Hill, but it opened as the “Texas Hotel.”

 From a block away, the Texas Hotel is a typical hotel building—a big box of beds.